waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Lessons Learned from Recent Failures
 - **Prolonged Debugging Failure (Turns ~22817-22861):** My most critical failure was getting trapped in a multi-turn debugging loop with the `find_reachable_unseen_tiles` tool.
 This violated my core principle to pivot when a strategy is failing.
 I incorrectly trusted the `debugging_assistant`'s contradictory advice and failed to manually fix the tool by aligning its logic with my working `path_and_execute` tool sooner.
 After deleting the tool, I am now focused on manual exploration. **Lesson:** Trust direct observation and working code over unreliable agents.
 Pivot away from failing strategies much faster.
 Do not get stuck on fixing a single tool for dozens of turns.
-- **WARP_CARPET_RIGHT**: Traversable warp.
-Activated by pressing 'Right' while standing on the tile.
-- **CUT_TREE**: Impassable.
-Requires HM01 Cut. **Verified on turn 22550:** After using Cut, the tree sprite disappears, but the underlying tile remains impassable.
-This is a confirmed mechanic, not a temporary state.